CHAPTER 1 - THE GOVERNMENT PURCHASE CARD PROGRAM

 a.
 Micro-Purchase Cardholder.
 This authority allows CHs to use the GPC to buy commercially available, fixed-price supplies and services to fulfill mission-essential requirements.
 The maximum single transaction dollar limit for stand-alone purchases is the MPT as defined at FAR 2.101.

 c.
 Micro-Purchase Emergency-Type Operations (ETO) CH and/or Check Writer.
 This authority allows CHs to buy commercially available, fixed-price supplies and services to fulfill mission-essential requirements in direct support of a declared contingency or emergency event.
-See 41 USC 1903.
-Emergency-type Operations include the following:
+The ETOs currently included in 41 USC 1903 are:

-2) Operations to facilitate the defense against or recovery from cyber, nuclear, biological, chemical, or radiological attack against the U.S. as addressed in FAR 18.001.
+2) Operations to facilitate the defense against or recovery from cyber, nuclear, biological, chemical, or radiological attack against the United States as addressed in FAR 18.001;

-3) Operations in support of a request from the Secretary of State or the Administrator of the United States Agency for International Development to facilitate the provision of international disaster assistance as addressed in FAR 18.001.
+3) Operations in support of a request from the Secretary of State or the Administrator of the United States Agency for International Development to facilitate the provision of international disaster assistance as addressed in FAR 18.001; and

 d.
 Warranted Overseas ETO Cardholder.
 This authority allows CHs to use the GPC in conjunction with their separately issued SF 1402 Certificate of Appointment to purchase supplies and services as prescribed in DFARS 213.301(3).
 Contracting officers may use this authority to make purchases up to the applicable simplified acquisition threshold in support of declared contingency or emergency events.

 e.
 Contract Ordering Official.
-This authority allows CHs with the appropriate training to issue fixed-price orders against existing contracts (e.g., GSA FSS, BPAs, FedMall contracts, CHESS contracts) to fulfill mission-essential requirements for supplies and services valued up to the Contract Ordering Official single purchase limit and to use the GPC to pay for these orders/purchases.
+This authority allows CHs with the appropriate training to issue fixed- price orders against existing contracts (e.g., GSA FSS, BPAs, FedMall contracts, CHESS contracts) to fulfill mission-essential requirements for supplies and services valued up to the Contract Ordering Official single purchase limit and to use the GPC to pay for these orders/purchases.
 When using this authority, CHs must 1) ensure they are authorized to place orders by the contract terms and conditions, 2) ensure the order will comply with all the contracts terms and conditions, and 3) follow all applicable ordering procedures.
 When ordering above the MPT, CH should obtain pricing from small business when small business can meet the requirements.
 The CH should obtain quotes from at least three sources.
 If restricting competition to fewer than three sources, the CH should document the circumstances in the purchase file.
 CHs with this designation will be referred to as “Ordering Officials” throughout this document.
+The Army Ordering Officer Guide standardizes procedures for selecting, appointing, and terminating ordering officers in accordance with AFARS 5101.602-2-92 and provides guidance for appointed individuals.
+This guide is to be utilized in conjunction with AFARS Appendix EE.

 f.
 Overseas Simplified Acquisition.
 This authority allows CHs to make authorized GPC purchases up to a single purchase limit of $25,000 when the CH is outside the U.S. for items/services to be used outside the U.S., and that comply with the requirements of DFARS 213.301(2).
 When ordering above the MPT, the CH should obtain quotes from at least three sources.
 If restricting consideration to fewer than three, document the circumstances in the purchase file.